eagmon/eagmon.github.io/research.md

 #### Gut Microbiome
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-    <p>Our gut microbiome research, conducted by UConn PhD students and undergrads within the Agmon lab, focuses on creating a comprehensive spatial dynamical model of the human intestines.
-Key research areas include:</p>
+    <p>Our gut microbiome research, conducted by UConn PhD students and undergrads in the Agmon lab, focuses on creating a comprehensive spatial dynamical model of the human intestines.
+Research areas include:</p>
     <ul>
       <li><strong>Ecological Niches</strong>: Quantifying the various niches within the intestines and their unique microbial communities, and the spatially structured environment with flows driven by peristalsis.</li>
-      <li><strong>Microbial Interactions</strong>: Exploring how different microbes interact and coexist, from molecular networks to whole-gut physiology, including interactions between microbes and host cells, such as mucus production by goblet cells.</li>
+      <li><strong>Microbial Community Interactions</strong>: Exploring how different microbes interact and coexist, from molecular networks to whole-gut physiology, including interactions between microbes and host cells, such as mucus production by goblet cells.</li>
       <li><strong>Layered Complexity</strong>: Addressing the hierarchical complexity and diverse interactions within the gut microbiome.</li>
-      <li><strong>Dynamic Modeling</strong>: Beginning with stoichiometric modeling, adding multi-species interactions, and incorporating processes like digestion and absorption.</li>
+      <li><strong>Dynamic Modeling</strong>: Beginning with stoichiometric modeling, adding multi-species interactions, and incorporating processes like digestion, absorption, and peristalsis.</li>
       <li><strong>Multi-Omics Data Integration</strong>: Incorporating multi-omics data to build detailed spatial models of the gut environment.</li>
     </ul>
     <p>Our goal is to integrate diverse datasets and uncover the complex microbial interactions that influence gut health and disease.</p>